-Our temperature control modules are designed to allow for accurate and rapid temperature regulation ranging from 10-42°C with high precision and accuracy of ±0.5°C.
+With our temperature control modules, we allow for accurate and rapid temperature regulation ranging from 10-42°C with high precision and accuracy of ±0.5°C.

 For QPatch, the manifold base plate is also thermostated with water from the same reservoir, ensuring that the manifold has the same temperature as the BON decrease time to equilibrium.

-Data is registered and stored in the database together with electrophysiology data.
-Temperature data is thus readily available for analysis after a run.
+With a temperature control module, we ensure all data is registered and stored in the database together with your electrophysiology data.
+Temperature data is thus readily available for analysis after an experiment run.

-“Why have you decided to use water?” is a question we have received several times.
-Water is an efficient heat conductor, and the liquid flow gives us the best possible solution to regulate temperature close to the measurement sites efficiently.
-The solution is ISO-certified for electrical safety.
+We often get the question: “Why use water”?
+Water is an excellent heat conductor and the liquid flow gives us the best possible and most efficient solution to regulate temperature close to the measurement sites.
+Our solution is ISO-certified for electrical safety.

-When plates have equilibrated, variation in temperature over time is low.
+Using Sophion’s systems and with temperature control, the measurement plates stabilize the temperature within 2 min and are thus well equilibrated after priming has taken place.
+When the plates have equilibrated, the variation in temperature over time is low.
 Temperature fluctuations over time are ±0.2°C and thus negligible.

-Instrument-to-instrument variation can be critical when having multiple instruments on the same or several sites.
-The most significant difference we have found during validation (QPatch II 16 and QPatch II 48) was ±0.25°C which is within user requirement specifications and does not affect pharmacology data.
+Instrument-to-instrument variation can be critical when having multiple instruments on the same or more sites.
+The most significant difference found during validation (QPatch II 16 and QPatch II 48) was ±0.25°C, which is within user requirement specifications, and does not affect pharmacology data.